nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What tasks did I work on / complete?

-- Added first task in Kanban Board
+- Added the first task in Kanban Board
 - Initialized Journals and first Journal Report
-- Setting up the project at the local environment
+- Setting up the project in the local environment

 #### What am I planning to work on next?